 - 5. Click OK.
 A model is created, a model item is added to the Models group on the TOC2, and the model grid is displayed on the Map Viewer. - You may click on a grid cell to move the grid cursor (shaded in yellow by default) to that cell.
 The location and default properties of that cell are displayed in the Properties window. - When the mouse cursor hovers above the model grid, the coordinates and cell location of the mouse cursor are displayed on the status bar of PM's main window. - 6.
-Follow the following steps to rename the newly created model item from "Model" to "Tutorial1": - Click on the model item on the TOC. - In the Settings window, double-click on the name "Model", type "Tutorial1", then press Enter to complete editing. - The text string for Model ID in the Settings window is the unique identifier of the model and is used as the name of the subfolder where generated model input/output files will be saved.
-This subfolder resides in the folder where the PM file is located.
-If Model ID is changed, PM will ask whether you want to rename the model's associated subfolder.
+Follow the following steps to rename the newly created model item from "Model" to "Tutorial1": - Click on the model item on the TOC. - In the Settings window, double-click on the name "Model", type "Tutorial1", then press Enter to complete editing. - The text string for Model ID in the Settings window is the unique identifier of the model and is used as the name of the model data folder where the generated model input/output files are saved.
+The model data folder resides in the folder where the PM file is located.
+If Model ID is changed, PM will ask whether you want to rename the model data folder.